 How do I change the language code for PayPal?

 PHP 5.3 depreciated functions

 The admin pages keeps on returning to the login screen

 Setting a character set

-In fact, if you have set any IPN settings on the PayPal site, they will be overridden by the settings sent from eSeller.
+If you have set any IPN settings on your PayPal site, they will be overridden by the settings sent from eSeller.